Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple batch fetch tool with one well-documented parameter and no output schema, the description is sufficient.
-Could optionally mention return format for completeness, but not necessary.
+For a simple batch-fetch tool with one parameter and no output schema, the description provides adequate context: constraints, internal behavior, and purpose.
+It doesn't mention return format or error handling, but these are minor omissions given the tool's simplicity.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.